 The caveats: small-scale and vendor-sourced claims only; no independent review presence found.
 The AU focus is its strongest point in this group.

 What it does: speak or type a job description and it generates a quote and PDF proposal.
 Australian-focused, on the App Store, 7-day free trial.
+This is the one entry on the page whose company we could independently confirm: the App Store seller is Ubuilda Pty Ltd, and the Commonwealth ABN register lists it as an active Victorian company, GST-registered, trading as SAMMY AI.

 What it does: voice, text, or photo in, quote PDF out.
 "Built by a tradie," NZ and Australia focused.
+This is the one at instaquoteapp.info.

 What it does: the most internationally scaled AI quoting tool in this group; the vendor claims coverage of 25+ trades across 26 countries with region-aware pricing and multi-language quotes, from $16.58 USD a month.
 Live Capterra listing.